 Montfort Hall, now known as Heights House Hotel, is an Italianate-style mansion completed in 1860.
 It sits on the highest point of the now-historic Boylan Heights neighborhood in downtown Raleigh.
-It is one of the few remaining pre-Civil War houses in the area and is a National and Raleigh Historic Landmark.
+It is one of the few remaining pre-Civil War houses in the Raleigh area and is a National and Raleigh Historic Landmark.
 Over the past 162 years, the house has seen an array of owners, renovations, restorations and changes.
-This special piece of Raleigh history is currently being restored to add to the vibrancy of downtown Raleigh with a boutique hotel and event space.
+This special piece of Raleigh history has been restored to add to the vibrancy of downtown Raleigh as a boutique hotel and event space.
 The house has nine large en-suite guest rooms, sleeping up to 20 guests.
 In total, the house is ~10,000 square feet, with 15-foot ceilings, original hardwoods, large pocket doors, 10 fireplaces and grand common spaces including a library and parlor.
 It has been meticulously and thoughtfully redesigned, highlighting the authenticity of the original architecture while incorporating modern and vintage touches.